Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 Checklist for Team Night Purchases (3-page PDF)

 New: Our fine local sports shop Omer and Bob’s organizes a “team-night” each year during which members of all local ski teams and clubs can speak with representatives from the major ski companies and place orders for substantially discounted equipment.
-Check the key dates to find out when it’s happening.
-Try to come early if you can, the high-school teams will tend to arrive a bit later in the evening.
+Unfortunately this year Omer and Bob’s will not be holding a team night so families should call Omer and Bobs or stop by if looking for equipment.

 Used: Ford Sayre has an ongoing online gear exchange for family-to-family ski sales.
 Check the key dates to find out when the Ford Sayre Ski Sale will be happening at the Richmond Middle School, Hanover.